 Delve into Stawell's rich and varied history and sample renowned local wines on your tour of the Grampians.
-Located just 20-minutes out of Halls Gap in the Grampians (Gariwerd) National Park, the town is the service centre for the Grampians and features fascinating cultural tours, museums, wineries and golf.
+Located just 20-minutes out of Halls Gap in the Grampians (Gariwerd) National Park, on the lands of the Wotjobaluk, Jaadwa, Jadawadjali, Wergaia and Jupagulk peoples of the Wotjobaluk Nations, it is the service centre for the Grampians and features fascinating cultural tours, museums, wineries and golf.

 Race to the finish